-On June 5, 2020, the District received an Information Collection Request ("ICR") from the NDEE for information pertaining to the second planning phase.
-Based on modeling performed by Central States Air Resources Agencies, the NDEE determined that Gerald Gentleman Station was contributing to the visibility impairment at multiple Class I areas.
-The NDEE ICR requested information regarding the cost to install and operate four SO2 options at Gerald Gentleman Station Units No. 1 and No. 2.
-The District submitted the initial response to the NDEE ICR on November 2, 2020 and supplemental responses on December 30, 2020 and February 15, 2021.
+On June 5, 2020, the District received an Information Collection Request ("ICR") from the NDEE for information pertaining to the second planning phase (2018-2028).
+Based on modeling performed by Central States Air Resources Agencies, the NDEE determined that Gerald Gentleman Station may contribute to the visibility impairment at multiple Class I areas.
+The NDEE ICR requested information regarding the cost to install and operate four SO2 control options at Gerald Gentleman Station Units No. 1 and No. 2.
+The District submitted the initial response to the NDEE ICR on November 2, 2020 and supplemental response on December 30, 2020.
 The District has provided information including detailed air modeling results.
-The District and the NDEE continue to meet and discuss this matter.
-The District does not know if it will be required to install and operate any of the SO2 control options.
-However, the District has indicated to the NDEE that if the District were to incur major emission control costs at Gerald Gentleman Station, it could affect the future economic viability of the station.